Carlos Carrasco (baseball): Personal life

 Carrasco shared in a Players' Tribune article some rather unusual experiences during his early time in the United States.
 In his first spring training, he ate Domino's Pizza every day for 90 consecutive days, because "it was the only thing I knew how to order."
 Domino's awarded him one month of free pizza for being their "best customer."
 He added, he did little outside of baseball in his first few years in the U.S., including not speaking with his teammates.
-"Not because I didn’t want to, but because I didn’t know how."
+"Not because I didn't want to, but because I didn't know how."
 After being traded to the Indians, he dedicated his efforts to learning English.
 In August 2016, he became a US citizen.

 Carrasco has five children with his wife, Karelis.
-In 2010, Carrasco and his daughter Camila, then four years old, visited children at a hospital, which inspired Camila to start to cut her hair with scissors to give to the cancer patients.
+In 2010, he and his daughter Camila, then four years old, visited children at a hospital, which inspired Camila to start to cut her hair with scissors to give to the cancer patients.

 Carrasco is heavily involved in community development and charity work; he has donated hundreds of thousands of dollars, time, and supplies to organizations located in his native Venezuela along with Colombia, the United States, Africa, and more.
 He was the 2019 recipient of the Roberto Clemente Award, given annually to an MLB player who "best exemplifies the game of baseball, sportsmanship, community involvement and the individual's contribution to his team."

+Carrasco is also a leukemia survivor.